audomsak/ocp-dev-workshop/document/resiliency/application-health-checks.md

    - `/q/health/live`
    - `/q/health/ready`

-   Our todo application already have the URLs which can be used to configure liveness and readiness probes.
+   Our To Do application already has the URLs which can be used to configure liveness and readiness probes.

    ![Health check URL](images/healthcheck00.png)